jeresoftx/supergraph-typescript/README.md

 - ### Step 1: Install Node.js v18.17.0

-Before you can run this project, you need to ake sure that Node.js v18.17.0 is isntalled on your computer.
+Before you can run this project, you need to ake sure that Node.js v18.17.0 is installed on your computer.
 To install Node.js, you can download it form the official [Node.js website](https://nodejs.org/)

 > Alternatively, you can use a version manager like `nvm` to install Node.js.
 Here's how you would install Node.js v14.x using `nvm`: